YahyaKaya/SmartHouseAgent/README.md

-# Friday Jarvis - AI Voice Assistant 🎙️
+# BugraAI - AI Voice Assistant 🎙️

 A sophisticated voice-powered AI assistant built with LiveKit and Google Gemini, inspired by Iron Man's J.A.R.V.I.S.
 This agent provides real-time voice interaction with smart home control, web search, weather updates, and more.